-Mr. Mills has represented persons under a sentence of death or juvenile life without parole in Arizona, California, Idaho, Missouri, Montana, North Carolina, North Dakota, South Carolina, and Texas.
-He has worked extensively on state capital post-conviction cases, and he has served as counsel for persons at every stage of the criminal justice process, from state trial court to the United States Supreme Court.
+Mr. Mills has represents persons under a sentence of death or juvenile life without parole across the country, serving as counsel for persons at every stage of the criminal justice process, from state trial court to the United States Supreme Court.

-He publishes scholarship on the Eighth Amendment and regularly comments on the application of the Eighth Amendment to juvenile justice.
+He publishes scholarship on the on the administration of the harshest penalties under law and has authored dozens of related amicus briefs.
 He is an adjunct professor at UC Hastings College of Law where he teaches courses on capital punishment and advanced criminal procedure.
-As a student at Cornell Law School, John received the Freeman Award for Civil Human Rights; as an undergraduate at Stetson University, he received the June Brooks Award for activism and the Algernon Sydney Sullivan Award for leadership and scholarship.
 Mr. Mills works the savory side of the kitchen at Phillips Black.
 Contact Mr. Mills at firstname.lastname@example.org.

 Mr. Perkovich's work with Phillips Black focuses on capital post-conviction litigation in state and federal courts.
 He trained and previously practiced at global firms in New York, where his work also concerned commercial litigation, white collar defense, and business crisis management.